 It looks as though SPACs are here to stay, but their historical fragility means the SPACs bubble could burst as quickly as it inflated.
 The UK is currently investigating regulatory change that will make London a more SPAC-friendly market, a trend which may be followed elsewhere.
 Whatever happens, this is undoubtedly an exciting time for SPACs, and we will be watching with interest.

 To view all of our SPACs process diagrams within the StructureFlow application, and find out how you can harness the power of visualisation, please submit your details in the form below for access.
-Finally, keep an eye out on LinkedIn for our next Spotlight, where we will be exploring the Morrisons takeover battle.

 Get access to the SPACs project in StructureFlow